danstuff/enso-zen-garden/README.md

     venv\Scripts\activate

 Now that the virtual environment is activated, any Python packages we install (like Flask) will be installed just for this project, and not for the entire system.
-Type this to install flask:
+Type this to install the required libraries:

-    pip install flask
+    pip install flask sqlalchemy scikit-learn

 ## Running the Project